 The Act authorizes the Authority to issue bonds to finance the design and construction of residence facilities, dining commons, parking, athletic, cultural, and other student activity facilities at the state colleges.
 Also, under certain circumstances, the Authority may provide financing for certain projects that are managed by the Commonwealth.
 Authority bonds are special obligations of the Authority payable solely from revenues and certain pledged funds provided under the provisions of the Act, the Contract and the Trust Agreement between the Authority and trustee.
 Annually, the Authority collects assessments from each state college in amounts sufficient for the payment of, among other things, the debt service on the Authority's bonds.
-These assessments are primarily derived from the rents and fees on the Authority's facilities, and on university-owned facilities financed by the Authority, as annually set by the Authority.
+These assessments are primarily derived from the rents and fees on the Authority.
 As additional security for the Authority's bonds, the Act and the Contract provide for an intercept of legislative appropriations to the state colleges, if the Authority otherwise lacks sufficient funds to pay debt service in full and on time.
 This intercept mechanism was clarified and streamlined by amendments to the Act in 2009 and 2011 and the Contract was amended to conform to the statutory changes.

-As of June 30, 2016, the Authority had \$1.2 billion in principal amount of bonds outstanding compared to \$1.3 billion and \$1.2 billion at June 30, 2015 and 2014, respectively.
-The outstanding bond obligations carried unamortized premium balances of \$117.7, \$93.2 and \$76.1 million, respectively, as of June 30, 2016, 2015 and 2014.
-The \$100 million decrease in bonds outstanding in fiscal year 2016 is attributable to the issuance of \$15.935 million in Series 2015A and \$177.315 million in Refunding Bonds Series 2016A and offset by principal payments made during the fiscal year and the defeasement of refunded bonds.
-All of the outstanding bonds carry fixed interest rates payable semi-annually on May and November 1st.
+As of June 30, 2017, the Authority had \$1.23 billion in principal amount of bonds outstanding compared to \$1.24 billion and \$1.3 billion at June 30, 2016 and 2015, respectively.
+The outstanding bond obligations carried unamortized premium balances of \$113.9 million, \$117.7 million and \$93.2 million, respectively, as of June 30, 2017, 2016 and 2015.
+The \$12 million decrease in bonds outstanding in fiscal year 2017 is attributable to the issuance of \$20.59 million in Series 2017A and \$3.055 million in Community College Program Series 2 and offset by \$35.6 million in principal payments made during the fiscal year.
+All the outstanding bonds carry fixed interest rates payable semi-annually on May and November 1st.
 For all state university program bonds, principal is payable annually on May 1st, with a final maturity of 2049.
-Principal is payable semi-annually on May 1 and November 1 for the Community College Bonds, Series 1, which was issued in fiscal year 2014.
+Principal is payable semi-annually on May 1 and November 1 for the Community College Bonds, Series 2 issued in 2017 and Series 1, which was issued in fiscal year 2014.
 The Authority's outstanding debt has no associated interest rate exchange agreements.
 Of the amount outstanding, \$114.3 million are taxable Build America Bonds for which the Authority was to receive a 35% interest rate subsidy directly from the U.S. Treasury.
-In fiscal years 2016, 2015 and 2014, a portion of the Authority's interest rate subsidy was reduced by approximately 7.3% due to the federal government budgetary sequestration.
-The balance of the Authority's outstanding bonds is tax-exempt. \$7.8 million of the outstanding bonds at June 30, 2015 were guaranteed by the Commonwealth and were entirely paid off on May 1, 2016, the final maturity.
-As of June 30, 2016, the Authority has no Commonwealthguaranteed debt outstanding and no future authorization to issue any.
+In fiscal years 2017, 2016 and 2015, a portion of the Authority's interest rate subsidy was reduced by approximately 6.9%, 6.8% and 7.3%, respectively, due to the federal government budgetary sequestration.
+The balance of the Authority's outstanding bonds is tax-exempt.
+The Authority has no Commonwealth-guaranteed debt outstanding and no authorization to issue any.